Memories of Poochanthe – A walk Down Nature’s Path

 After reading many of his novels, we could assume Poochanthe to be a staunch environmentalist.
 In fact, we Kannadigas can claim that Poochanthe is perhaps the first Indian author to have focused mainly on environmental themes.
 However, he wasn’t the typical flag bearing activist who went about protesting developmental activities.
 Just that his yearning for natural surroundings took him away from the cities back to the remote villages.
 In his own words, “There is no direct linkage between environmentalism and the numerous small incidents that I have narrated.
 However, I can say it is visible in the path I have walked down over the years”.

 Poochanthe In fact, in his short story collection, ‘Parisaradha Kathe’, there is an episode about a wild boar hunting activity done by his friends in the forests near Mudigere.
 In another episode named ‘Kukkuta Pishacha’, Tejaswi narrates a simple story which teaches a great lesson that nature has its own equation and tactics to survive in this wild world.
-A forest hen regularly appears in front the passersby and provoke them to catch it.
+A forest hen regularly appears in front of the passersby and provoke them to catch it.
 The idea is to take them to far away from its nest where it is hatching its eggs.

 Jugaari Cross is another novel where Tejaswi talks about underworld smuggling activities in the serene forests of the Western Ghats.
 By narrating the conflict between smugglers and villagers, he tries to convey the message about the issue of environmental harm and deforestation.
 In fact, the Jugaari Cross novel can be considered one of the best suspense thrillers in Kannada!